cncf/tag-security/project-resources/templates/embargo.md

 **Do not:**

-* make this issue public,
+* make this problem public,
 * issue communications hinting at or regarding this,
 * share with this with others,
 * issue public patches before the disclosure date